rlzh/notes-vault/General Notes/Problem Complexity.md

 #general #complexity

-from stack overflow discussion: [ref](https://stackoverflow.com/questions/1857244/what-are-the-differences-between-np-np-complete-and-np-hard)
+mostly from StackOverflow discussion: [ref](https://stackoverflow.com/questions/1857244/what-are-the-differences-between-np-np-complete-and-np-hard)

 # Decision Problem
 - A problem with a **yes** or **no** answer